-Falling into this category any action which undermines the integrity of the course such as:
+Falling into this category, any action which undermines the integrity of the course such as:

-- Entering a no play zone where entering is prohibited. - Not systematically replacing divots. - Not raking footprints in bunkers. - Not respecting the practice rules during the practice round. - Not repairing ball-marks. - Not replacing course equipment which has been removed (e.g. stakes, signs, 135 meters markers etc.). - Dropping the flagstick on the green without slowing the fall. - Leaving waste or cigarette butts on the course...
+- Entering a no play zone where entering is prohibited.

+- Systematically not replacing divots.

+- Not raking footprints in bunkers.

+- Not respect the training rules during the practice round.

+- Not repairing ball-marks.

+- Not replacing course equipment which has been removed (e.g. stakes, signs, 135 meters markers etc.). - Dropping the flagstick on the green without slowing the fall. - Leaving waste or cigarette butts on the course...